-The State Constitution and the Legislature's Joint Rules restrict the introduction of bills and resolutions during even-year sessions to the following:
+The State Constitution1 and the Legislature's Joint Rules restrict the introduction of bills and resolutions during even-year sessions to the following:

-- By Individual Members: Bills and resolutions that relate to budgetary, revenue or financial matter
+- By Individual Members: Proposed Bills and resolutions that relate to budgetary, revenue or financial matter

 - By Committees: Bills and resolutions on any subject

 - By Legislative Leaders: Bills and resolutions certified as emergencies by the Speaker and President Pro Tempore

 The Legislative Commissioners' Office is permitted to draft only those bills and resolutions that meet these requirements.
 Here are guidelines, approved by legislative leadership, to help determine whether a proposal is constitutionally permitted, these guidelines are issued before each even-year session.
 Legislative leadership has approved these guidelines over the years.

 The legislative history of the constitutional provision clearly indicates an intent by the General Assembly to allow proposed bills and resolutions by members only if the "principal purpose" relates to budgetary, revenue or financial matters.